YottaDB/YDBDoc/MessageRecovery/errors.rst

 COMMITWAITSTUCK
 --------------------

-COMMITWAITSTUCK, Pid wwww timed out after waiting tttt minute(s) for nnnn concurrent YottaDB process(es) to finish commits in database file dddd
+COMMITWAITSTUCK, Pid wwww waited tttt minute(s) for nnnn concurrent YottaDB process(es) to finish commits in database file dddd

 Run Time Error: This error message indicates that a process could not finish a database transaction commit and timed out waiting for other concurrent processes to finish.
 The process will continue to wait.